lillianpontiusgoldblatt/lillianpontiusgoldblatt.github.io/_projects/EHH.md

 ![image](/assets/images/EHHWorkshop.png)

 **Identity**
-Under creative director [Kimiyo Nakatsui](https://www.linkedin.com/in/kimiyo-nakatsui-8011b469/) and senior designer [Jaime Patino-Calvo](https://www.linkedin.com/in/jaime-patino-calvo-a6434952/), we delivered a design system that both spoke to the strategic needs of the organization and its new positioning and beautifully evoked Edward Hopper’s legacy.
+Under creative director [Kimiyo Nakatsui](https://www.linkedin.com/in/kimiyo-nakatsui-8011b469/){:target="\_blank" rel="noopener"} and senior designer [Jaime Patino-Calvo](https://www.linkedin.com/in/jaime-patino-calvo-a6434952/), we delivered a design system that both spoke to the strategic needs of the organization and its new positioning and beautifully evoked Edward Hopper’s legacy.

 ![image](/assets/images/EHHlogos.png)